AdaCore/training_material/courses/spark_essentials/140_state_abstraction/05-package_initialization.rst

       V2 : Integer := External_Variable;
    end P;
-   -- The association for V1 is omitted, it does not -- depend on any external state.
+   -- The association for V1 is omitted, it does not -- depend on any external state